input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 backend](https://www.tweag.io/blog/2022-11-22-wasm-backend-merged-in-ghc/) into
 GHC as well (great work and congrats!).
 WebAssembly is not as ubiquitous as JavaScript yet, and has a harder time interacting with JavaScript directly.
-Hence, we believe that both backends provide different strengths, and it is to our benefit, and the community's, to back both code generation paths in GHC for different use cases and requirements.
+Hence, we believe that the WebAssembly and JavaScript backends provide different strengths, and it is to our benefit, and the community's, to have and support both code generation paths in GHC for different use cases and requirements.

 ## Why Haskell?

-The problems with JavaScript range from the [downstream](https://www.codeproject.com/Articles/182416/A-Collection-of-JavaScript-Gotchas) [effects](https://wtfjs.com/) of early [design decisions](https://dl.acm.org/doi/pdf/10.1145/3386327); that inhibit programmer productivity and are subtle bug generators, to ecosystem [security issues](https://lwn.net/Articles/681410/), to [fundamental issues](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) with asynchronous programming.
+JavaScript has many problems, ranging from the [downstream](https://www.codeproject.com/Articles/182416/A-Collection-of-JavaScript-Gotchas) [effects](https://wtfjs.com/) of early [design decisions](https://dl.acm.org/doi/pdf/10.1145/3386327); that inhibit programmer productivity and are subtle bug generators, to ecosystem [security issues](https://lwn.net/Articles/681410/), to [fundamental issues](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) with asynchronous and concurrent programming.

 At IOG, a central engineering requirement is to create a code base that has a high degree of correctness.
 Haskell makes this easy; or to get a little